arungudelli/angularjswiki/content/en/angular/how-to-remove-an-element-from-array-in-angular-or-typescript/index.md

 }
 ```

+I have created a interface called Book.

+And added an array of books in our Angular component file.

 We will write a function to remove an element from object array by using the unique id i.e., book id.

 ```